hlandrus/welcome-wagon-2019/dining_guide.rst

 Westlake station has addional food and happy hour locations within walking distance.
 There are a few cocktail bars and restaurant close to the station around the shopping area.
-If you are up for a walk there are several hip bars around the Amazon Campus (0.3 mile/0.5 km walk from Westlake Station) or in Belltown on 1st and 2nd Ave (0.5 miles/0.8 km).
+If you are up for a walk there are several hip bars around the Amazon Campus (0.3 mile / 0.5 km walk from Westlake Station) or in Belltown on 1st and 2nd Ave (0.5 miles / 0.8 km).

 **Downtown Seattle - University Station**